 the first Tuesday in April of each odd-numbered year.
 On the first Tuesday in

+councilmen.
 The mayor elected held office for two years.
-At the election in 1967, two
+At the election in

-councilmen were elected to hold office for two years and three councilmen were
+1967, two councilmen were elected to hold office for two years and three

-elected to hold office for four years, the candidates for councilmen receiving
+councilmen were elected to hold office for four years, the candidates for

-fifth highest number of votes were elected for two-year terms.
-Whenever a tie
+the fourth and fifth highest number of votes were elected for two-year terms.

-shall occur in the vote on any of the aforesaid officers, the result shall be
+Whenever a tie shall occur in the vote on any of the aforesaid officers, the result

-decided by lot by the board of canvassers.
-At the election in 1969 and each
+shall be decided by lot by the board of canvassers.
+At the election in 1969 and

 office for four years and until their successors are elected and qualified.
 At